mikebranstein/nativescript-workshop-instructions/src/chapters/chapter7.md

 Right now, you may be a bit confused and wondering where the grid layout is going to go.
 We've already added a stack layout, so how can I add a grid layout.
 Here's the secret (although it's not such a big secret): you can nest layouts.
 So, we'll be adding the grid layout right below the label.
 Thinking through the page's overall layout, it will begin with UI elemnts being organized in a vertical stack, then after the top label, we'll be organizing elements with a grid.

-It might be hard to visualize right now, but once you get the code in and running in your emulator, it'll be come clearer.
+It might be hard to visualize right now, but once you get the code up and running in your emulator, it'll be come clearer.

 <h4 class="exercise-start">
     <b>Exercise</b>: Adding a grid layout